malvidin/utbox/utbox/appserver/static/documentation.md

 ...
 | fields cs_url
 | eval list = "custom"
-| lookup ut_parse_extended_lookup cs_url AS
+| lookup ut_parse_extended_lookup url AS cs_url list AS list
 ```

 In case of failure, a log entry will be written to `$SPLUNK_HOME/var/log/splunk/utbox.log`

 ### \`ut_unwrap(word)\`

-Unwrap rewritten URLs from Barracude LinkProtect, Cisco Secure Web, FireEye URL Protection, Microsoft SafeLinks, and Proofpoint URL Defense.
-Because vendors also rewrite each others links, the lookup will attempt to unwrap up to 10 times.
+Unwrap rewritten URLs from Barracuda LinkProtect, Cisco Secure Web, FireEye URL Protection, Microsoft SafeLinks, and Proofpoint URL Defense.
+Because vendors also rewrite each other's links, the lookup will attempt to unwrap up to 10 times.

 ### \`ut_shannon(word)\`